OPM/ResInsight-UserDocumentation/content/import/ElementPropertyTable.md

 A couple of property names are recognized and treated specially:

-- MODULUS -- Scaled by 1.0e-9 and shown as "Yong's Modulus" in the user interface
+- MODULUS -- Scaled by 1.0e-9 and shown as "Young's Modulus" in the user interface
 - RATIO -- Shown as "Poisson's Ratio" in the user interface

 ### File Format